Norfolk students will return to school in phases — exactly when is still unclear

 The plan approved by the school board late Wednesday night took hours to be agreed upon.
 Those watching the virtual meeting described it as “a joke” and a “train wreck” as members regularly made motions that never materialized into plans that had consensus with the rest of the board.

 Ultimately, compromise was reached.
-With a 6-1 vote, teachers, parents and students have some idea of what to expect in the unexpected times we’re all living in.
+With a 6-1 vote, teachers, parents and students have some idea of what to expect moving forward in these unexpected times.

 School board member Rodney Jordan was the lone dissenting vote.